Élodie Clouvel

 Élodie Clouvel ([e.lɔ.di klu.vɛl]; born 14 January 1989) is a French modern pentathlete.
 At the 2012 Summer Olympics, she competed finishing in 31st place which also marked her maiden appearance at the Summer Olympics.
-She won the silver medal in the event at the 2016 Olympic Games.
-She is also currently serving as the second lieutenant of the National Gendarmerie.
+She won the silver medal in the event at the 2016 Olympic Games as well as the 2024 Olympic Games.
+She is also currently serving as a second lieutenant in the National Gendarmerie.
 Her father Pascal Clouvel was a middle and long-distance runner, while her mother Annick Clouvel was also a long-distance runner.

-She also took part at the 2019 Military World Games which was held in Wuhan and claimed a gold medal in the women's modern pentathlon individual event.
-After returning from the Military World Games in October, she and her partner Valentin Belaud said that both of them were infected with COVID-19 after falling ill with developing unusual symptoms, however no testing to confirm this was made public.
+She also took part in the 2019 Military World Games in Wuhan, and claimed a gold medal in the women's modern pentathlon individual event.
+After returning from the Military World Games in October, she and her partner Valentin Belaud said they both were infected with COVID-19 after falling ill with unusual symptoms; however, no testing to confirm this was made public.